-If you would like to join us as a writer, graphic designer, tech assistant, sales person, or business manger, please contact us at email@example.com.
+If you would like to join us as a writer, graphic designer, tech assistant, sales person, or business manager, please contact us at firstname.lastname@example.org.
 You can always find this information on jobs and how to donate at the bottom of our web pages under “Support & Help Wanted.”

 Kathleen Spring, Publisher, Editor-in-Chief September 1, 2020